SAP-samples/logistics-business-network-integration/README.md

 * Configure system connection in LBN for productive tenant.Repeat the activities carried out on System connection App in the test tenant ( [Click here](https://video.sap.com/media/t/1_igc0uy3u) ).
 This time maintain your productive URL

-Follow activities as done in step 6 to your productive URLs
+Follow activities as done in step 3 to your productive URLs.

-(Ravish)
-* Quality Gate - Smoke test in productive
 Raise an incident in SCM-LBN-INT for a smoke test.
 We will facilitate an example order to your system .
 This activity will be done manually.
-Here we should check against a list of acceptance criteria (we want to prove they really offer the functionality they claim).

-## Requirements

-## Download and Installation

-## Known Issues

 ## How to obtain support

 If you have further questions, please post them here [this repository](https://github.wdf.sap.corp/D055590/logistics-business-network-integration/issues)

-## Contributing

-## License (mandatory)
+## License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.